jplazcano/jplazcano/README.md

-- 👋 Hi, I’m JP
-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+👋 Hi, I'm JP, a Data Analyst and Data Scientist with a passion for solving complex problems and uncovering valuable insights from data.

+👀 I'm interested in Data Analytics, Data Science, and Machine Learning.
+I enjoy working with Python, SQL, and various data visualization tools to analyze and interpret data.

+🌱 I’m currently improving my knowledge of Python, focusing on advanced data manipulation techniques, machine learning algorithms, and best practices in data science.

+🔭 I've worked on projects related to financial analysis, customer segmentation, predictive modeling, and complex data visualization.
+I specialize in creating data analysis applications using Streamlit to deliver interactive and user-friendly insights.

+🎯 My goal is to help businesses and individuals make data-driven decisions by developing powerful and accessible analytical tools.

-- 📫 How to reach me jp@juanpelazcano.com
+📫 You can reach me at jp@juanpelazcano.com or connect with me on LinkedIn at [https://www.linkedin.com/in/juanpedrolazcano/].

 <!---
 jplazcano/jplazcano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.